OjasvaManik/relayq/README.md

 ## How It Works

-Relayq is a webhook-based job queue.
+RelayQ is a webhook-based job queue.
 Tenants register, create queues (each with a webhook URL), and submit jobs with a payload, priority, and optional scheduled time.
 A background poller picks up eligible jobs every 5 seconds and POSTs the payload to the queue's webhook URL.
-The tenant's own server handles the actual execution — Relayq just ensures reliable, ordered, retried delivery.
+The tenant's own server handles the actual execution — RelayQ just ensures reliable, ordered, retried delivery.

 ```